A First Time Beginner's Walk-through for

 Changing the Active Tech

-• With the D pad (or Stick) use Left/Right move the cursor to the range slot you want to adjust, then press D pad (or Stick) up or down to toggle the active tech if you have more than one attack within that range.
+- With the D pad (or Stick) use Left/Right move the cursor to the range slot you want to adjust, then press D pad (or Stick) up or down to toggle the active tech.
+This will only work if you have more than one attack within the selected range.

 The arena has limited space.
 You can push your opponent back to force range 3 or 4, but if you are too far on their side of the arena, you will have to move backwards instead.
 Alternatively, you can only back up so far.